dfinity/snsdemo/README.md

 ```
 -->

-Open the URL printed by that last line in a modern browser (firefox, chrome, edge, not Safari) and you should see the smiley dapp:
+Open the URL printed by that last line in a modern browser (chrome, firefox, edge, sorry not Safari) and you should see the smiley dapp:

 ![image](docs/images/smiley.png)